Phronesis2025/BibleStudyApp/docs/reading-rule.md

    - Verify themes are stored in lowercase matching the predefined list
    - Ensure the theme mapping exists in the ThemeChip component
    - Check currentIndex is within bounds of the reflections array
+   - Verify OpenAI is returning exactly 3 themes

 3. Theme rendering flowchart:
    - Fetch reflections → process themes → store in state → render in sidebar
    - Each step has corresponding console logs for debugging
+   - OpenAI is instructed to return exactly 3 themes
+   - Fallback logic ensures 3 themes are displayed even if API fails

 ## Performance